canjs/canjs/docs/can-guides/commitment/recipes/file-navigator/file-navigator-advanced.md

 ### The solution

-Extend `can.DefineMap` with each property and its type as follows:
+Extend [can-define/map/map DefineMap] with each property and its type as follows:

 @sourceref ./file-navigator-advanced-3.js
-@highlight 55-61,only
+@highlight 1,57-63,only

 ## Connect the `Entity` model to the service layer